 How to Change Localhost to Domain Name In Windows 10

 Here is how to change localhost to domain name in Windows 10.
 Have you ever thought about how to change or rename your localhost address with a domain name you like?.
 For me when I found that I can change localhost address to a domain.
-I was so excited to use my favorite domain name, instead of localhost.
+I was so excited to use my favourite domain name, instead of localhost.
 Have you decided to change your Localhost name to a specific domain name?
 Like many other developers and me.
-Here Is How to change your localhost address to your favorite domain name.
+Here Is How to change your localhost address to your favourite domain name.

 Change Localhost to Domain Name

 Here are two easy methods to change your Windows localhost address to the domain name.